robsmi-msfte/AVDBlueprint/README.md

    There may be other extensions available that perform the same functionality

-* To store scripts and any other objects needed during Blueprint assignment on Internet connected assigments, a publically web location can be used to store scripts and other objects needed during Blueprint assigment.
+* To store scripts and any other objects needed during Blueprint assignment on Internet connected assignments, a public web location can be used to store scripts and other objects needed during Blueprint assignment.
 [Azure Storage Blob](https://azure.microsoft.com/en-us/services/storage/blobs/) is one possible method to make the scripts and other objects available.
-Whatever method chosed, the access method should be "public" and "anonymous" read-only access.
+Whatever method chosen, the access method should be "public" and "anonymous" read-only access.

 * If you need to delete a deployment with the intent of starting over with a new deployment, you will need to change the "Deployment Prefix" value in the "assign_default.json" file.
-  This file is used to prefix most of the Azure resources created during the deployment, including an [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) object.
+  This file is used to prefix most of the Azure resources created during the deployment, including a [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) object.
-  Azure Key Vault is used to store and retrieve cryptogrphic keys used by cloud apps and services, and as such is treated with great care in Azure.
+  Azure Key Vault is used to store and retrieve cryptographic keys used by cloud apps and services, and as such is treated with great care in Azure.
   When an Azure Key Vault is deleted, it transitions to a "soft delete" state for a period of time, before actually being deleted.
   While an Azure Key Vault is in soft delete state, another key vault cannot be created with the same name.
 Therefore, if you do not change your
   Resource Prefix value for subsequent deployments, the subsequent deployments will fail with an error referencing Key Vault name.